ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 * **Fixed** - Suggested locations are ordered by the strings of their addresses or by priority values specified in the **CustomRouting** policy.
 Availability of the locations is not taken into account, except that it must be greater than zero.

 * **Smart** - Suggested locations are ordered by the strings of their addresses or by priority values specified in the **CustomRouting** policy.
-Locations must have enough availability in order to be suggested.
+Locations must have enough availability to fulfill the specific line in order to be suggested.

 * In case **no policy** is defined, the default **Smart** behaviour is applied.